 “Driving under the influence of any drug, including cannabis and alcohol, all too often has tragic consequences.
 Combining both cannabis and alcohol is even more dangerous than using either substance alone, leading to greater impairment and a greater risk of getting into a crash,” said MADD National President Helen Witty.
-“My 16-year-old daughter was rollerblading on a bike path near our home when a marijuana and alcohol-impaired teen driver ran off the road and struck her.
+“My 16-year-old daughter was rollerblading on a bike path near our home when marijuana and the alcohol-impaired teen driver ran off the road and struck her.
 She died an instant, violent death, and my life changed forever.”

 As marijuana becomes acceptable for medicinal purposes, many believe it is all right to drive while on this medication.
 “Marijuana does not make you a better driver,” Witty said.
 “In fact, it can slow reaction time and interfere with your ability to make decisions.
 It can distort perception and make it harder to solve problems.
 The dangers become even greater when you combine marijuana with alcohol, which is still the deadliest threat on our roadways.”

 The National Institute on Drug Abuse (NIDA) says that studies have found a direct relationship between blood THC concentration and impaired driving.
 According to two large studies in Europe, drivers with THC in their blood were roughly twice as likely to be culpable for fatal crashes as drivers who had not used drugs or alcohol.

 According to the Insurance Institute for Highway Safety (IIHS), the frequency of collision claims filed by insurers was higher in the four states where marijuana is legal: Colorado, Nevada, Oregon, and Washington.